Efficient Learning of Quantum States Prepared With Few Non-Clifford Gates: Property Testing Stabilizer Dimension

 Assuming this occurs, applying \Cref{thm:p_q_duality} gives

-Since $\sum_{x \in H^\sympcomp} q_\psi(x) \geq 1-\eps > 5/8$ , $H$ is isotropic by \cref{lem:isotropic}.
+Since $\sum_{x \in S^\sympcomp} q_\psi(x) \geq 1-\eps > 5/8$, $S$ is isotropic by \cref{lem:isotropic}.
 As such, by \Cref{lem:product-state-approximation-general}, there exists a state of stabilizer dimension at least $\hat{k}$ that has fidelity at least $1-\eps$ with $\ket\psi$.
 By assumption, we must have $\hat{k} < k$, and thus \Cref{alg:property-testing} rejects with probability at least $1 - \delta$.

 Overall, we find that in either case, with probability at least $1-\delta$, the algorithm succeeds.
-It remains to bound the runtime.
-Computing $\dim H^\perp$ first requires computing a basis for $H^\perp$, and, to do so, we have to run Gaussian elimination.
-This takes $O(mn^2)$ time, where $m = O\left(\frac{n + \log(1/\delta)}{\eps}\right)$ is the number of Bell difference samples taken by the algorithm, and dominates the running time. \end{proof}
+It remains to bound the runtime. \Cref{lemma:compute-symplectic-complement} tells us that computing a basis for $S^\sympcomp$ requires $O(mn^2)$ time, where $m = O\left(\frac{n + \log(1/\delta)}{\eps}\right)$ is the number of Bell difference samples taken by the algorithm.
+This dominates the running time. \end{proof}